zrythm/zrythm/doc/user/editing/timeline/ruler.rst

   shown in bright green if loop is enabled, or grey if disabled.
 Can be dragged to reposition.

-Clicking and dragging on empty space in the ruler (other than the top part, which is used for selecting ranges) will allow you to reposition the playhead.
+Clicking and dragging on empty space in the ruler (other than the top part, which is used for selecting ranges - see :term:`Range`) will allow you to reposition the playhead.

 .. tip:: Hold :zbutton:`Shift` to temporarily disable snapping